-Table 1.3-1 PMU External Pins
+Table 1.3 -1 PMU External Pins

 PIN Description VBAT Battery input.
 Battery voltages from 1.1 V to 3.3 V can be used.
-Must be connected to a battery or external supply.
+Must be connected to a battery, external supply, or ground (battery-free applications).
+VSTORE Connection to a large storage capacitor (typical value 220 μ F).
+Must be grounded when the harvester is not used.
+HARV_OUT Connection to a storage capacitor of typical value 10 μF .
+Must be grounded when the harvester is not used.
 LEXT1, LEXT2 Terminals between which the switching regulator inductor is connected.
 DVDD1P, AVDD1P VDDIOP DVDD1P and AVDD1P are PMU generated digital and analog core supply outputs.
 VDDIOP is a PMU generated 1.8 V I/O supply output.
 VAUX Auxiliary supply output of typical value 3.2 V, used internally by the PMU.
 DVDD1, VDD1A Power supply input for digital and analog core circuits.
 VDDIO, VDDIOA Power supply input for digital and analog I/O circuits.

-The PMU provides multiple brownout interrupts to enable more reliable operation.
+The PMU provides multiple brownout interrupts to enable more reliable operation, especially when using energy harvesting.